 USMS encourages clubs and event organizers to get creative by hosting virtual pool and open water events in a variety of formats.
-These events can be used as fundraisers to help clubs recoup revenue lost during the shutdown.
+These events can be used as fundraisers for clubs.
 A few options:

-- ePostal competitions (existing examples: Pool versus Cool, IM Madness, 400 Kick for Time, Miracle Mile, Two Mile Relay, Brute Squad)
+- ePostal competitions (existing examples: 400 Fastest Pull for Sebastopol, IM Madness, 400 Kick for Time, Miracle Mile, Two Mile Relay, Brute Squad)

 - Clinics to help improve technique after an extended break from swimming

 - Fitness events to provide motivation as swimmers return to the water

 - If you're aware of any meets that have been canceled or postponed to a future date, please contact Volunteer Services so we can assist in updating the Calendar of Events and our sanctions database.